 Curtis Library is currently accepting applications for the following volunteer position(s):

-Books on Wheels Delivery: Volunteers in the program deliver books to home bound patrons in Brunswick or Harpswell.
-Volunteers and patrons are paired and volunteers select and deliver books and other library items.
-Volunteers are expected to deliver once per month, though many volunteers will visit their patrons more often.
+Books on Wheels Delivery: We are looking for volunteers to deliver books to home bound patrons in Brunswick or Harpswell.
+Volunteers are paired with a single patron and they help to select and deliver as well as return books and other library items.
+They are expected to deliver once per month, though many volunteers will visit their patrons more often.
+This position is self-directed and very independent so it’s great for anyone who wants to set their own schedule and work independently.
+Volunteers are signed up and trained before patrons are added so there is sometimes a period of time where volunteers are waiting to be paired with a Books on Wheels patrons.
+During this time, they can work as substitutes for other volunteers who are out of town or unable to deliver to their regular patrons for other reasons.
 Volunteers in this position must have a valid driver’s license and consent to a background check.